mhackett909/Keyboarding-Re-Master/README.md

 Additional developer documentation is [here](https://kbmaster.atlassian.net/wiki/display/KBM/Developer+Documentation)

 ## Support
-Please see /docs/keyboarding-master-edits.doc for more information about setting up support for your own device.
+Please see /docs/keyboarding-master-edits.doc for technical assistance (including information about setting up support for your own device).
 The original Keyboarding Master documentation is also available there.
 Additionally, you may email me at mhackett909@gmail.com with any questions or comments.